advancing organic transformations

 A two-day forum exploring how education, research, and outreach on organic agriculture can support Wisconsin’s diverse agricultural landscape and resources, strengthen rural communities and economies, and connect organic agriculture from producer to plate.
 This event seeks to determine how the University of Wisconsin can best contribute to the advance of organic agriculture locally, nationally, and globally through education, research and outreach activities.

-The forum begins Tuesday, Oct 30 at 6 PM with a public presentation by Ricardo Salvador, internationally renowned senior scientist and director of the Food and Environment Program at the Union of Concerned Scientists.
-Dr. Salvador will present his vision for how organic agriculture can contribute to the transformation of the U.S. food and agriculture system.
-An ‘interactive’ reception following his presentation will encourage the exchange of ideas among attendees with opportunities for sharing them with forum organizers.
+The forum began Tuesday, Oct 30 at 6 PM with a public presentation by Ricardo Salvador, internationally renowned senior scientist and director of the Food and Environment Program at the Union of Concerned Scientists.
+Dr. Salvador presented his vision for how organic agriculture can contribute to the transformation of the U.S. food and agriculture system.
+View the video of Dr. Salvador’s presentation here.

-Continuing at 8 AM Wednesday, October 31, a half day of discussions will feature thought and action leaders in organic agriculture from around the world.
-Speakers and the audience will be invited to highlight guiding principles for and examples of successful research, education, and outreach programs that support organic farmers and identify next-generation innovations.
+Continuing at 8 AM Wednesday, October 31, a half day of discussions featured thought and action leaders in organic agriculture from around the world.
+Speakers and the audience were invited to highlight guiding principles for and examples of successful research, education, and outreach programs that support organic farmers and identify next-generation innovations.

 Ideas and inspirations collected in the morning will be further processed to distill key themes.
 With these in hand, the goal is to develop plans for strengthening the coordination and reach of UW-led initiatives on organic agriculture.